Omeprazole: History

 Omeprazole was first made in 1979 by Swedish AB Hässle, part of Astra AB.
 It was the first of the proton pump inhibitors (PPI).
 Astra AB, now AstraZeneca, launched it as an ulcer medicine under the name Losec in Sweden.
 It was first sold in the United States in 1989 under the brand name Losec.
 In 1990, at the request of the US Food and Drug Administration, the brand name Losec was changed to Prilosec to avoid confusion with the diuretic Lasix (furosemide).
 The new name led to confusion between omeprazole (Prilosec) and fluoxetine (Prozac), an antidepressant.
 Prilosec is owned by Procter & Gamble in alliance with AstraZeneca and the product is designed to address frequent heartburn, which can be triggered by various factors such as certain foods, stress, and smoking.

 Prilosec was first introduced in 1989 as a prescription medication approved by the FDA for the treatment of severe heartburn.
 In 2003, Prilosec OTC was launched as the first over-the-counter option for managing frequent heartburn.
 It is known for its advertising campaign featuring Larry the Cable Guy as the spokesperson for the brand, during the 2010s, emphasizing the concept of "Zero Heartburn".

 Society and culture

 Economics

 When Prilosec's US patent expired in April 2001, AstraZeneca introduced esomeprazole (Nexium) as a patented replacement drug.
 Many companies introduced generics as AstraZeneca's patents expired worldwide, which are available under many brand names.

-Omeprazole was a subject of a patent litigation in the U.S. The invention involved application of two different coatings to a drug in pill form to ensure that the omeprazole did not disintegrate before reaching its intended site of action in stomach.
+Omeprazole was a subject of a patent litigation in the U.S. The invention involved application of two different coatings to a drug in pill form to ensure that the omeprazole did not disintegrate before reaching its intended site of action in the stomach.
 Although the solution by means of two coatings was obvious, the patent was found valid, because the source of the problem was non-obvious and was discovered by the patentee.

 In September 2023, AstraZeneca announced it would pay $425 million to settle product liability litigations against Prilosec in the United States.